 Your venue hire fee will inevitably be your biggest cost.
-Traditional wedding budget wisdom says take your budget and cut it in half – this amount should cover your wedding venue hire, plus your food and drink charges.
+We'd always advise that you take your budget and cut it in half – this amount should cover your wedding venue hire, plus your food and drink charges.
 If your overall budget is £25,500, you’ll have £12,750 for your venue, food and drink.

-- Enquire about every cost with your suppliers so you’re not caught out by any hidden charges.
+- Enquire about every cost with your suppliers so you’re not caught out by any hidden wedding costs.
 This includes VAT, delivery, service and corkage.

 - Wedding insurance

-- Day of stationery: order of service, menu and place cards
+- On-the-day wedding stationery: order of service, menu and place cards

 - Wedding party gifts (the parents should get something too, even if it’s just a bouquet)

 - Hen or stag party costs (see our favourite cheap hen do ideas here!)

 - More than one hair and makeup trial